Non-typical points for $\beta$-shifts: Schmidt games and avoiding Cantor sets

 \begin{cor} Let $N\in \N$, $\beta_1, \dots, \beta_N >1$ and for each $1\leq n \leq N$, let $\Sigma_{A_n} \subset S_{\beta_n}$ such that there is a finite word $i_1 \dots i_{k_n}$ from $S_{\beta_n} \setminus \Sigma_{A_n}$.
 The the set

 has Hausdorff dimension 1. \end{cor}

-The reason that $N$ in Corollary \ref{fulldim} must be finite is that $\alpha_0$ from Proposition~\ref{propwinning} will depend on $\beta$ and $\Sigma_A$.
+The reason why $N$ in Corollary \ref{fulldim} must be finite is that $\alpha_0$ from Proposition~\ref{propwinning} will depend on $\beta$ and $\Sigma_A$.
 When taking intersections we need a uniform $\alpha$ for which the sets are $\alpha$-winning, to be able to say anything about the intersection.
 See Remark \ref{explicitalpha} at the end of the paper for an estimate of $\alpha$.
+If we have uniform estimates on the $\alpha$, then we can take countable intersections in Corollary~\ref{fulldim}.

+Before giving the proof of Proposition \ref{propwinning}, we note that if $S_\beta$ is a subshift of finite type, then Proposition~\ref{propwinning} is easy to prove.
+Indeed, then there is a constant $C > 0$ such that